cloudblog004/fantasticfoodies/content/en/posts/2018-easiest-way-to-make-homemade-kadai-chicken.md

 Hello everybody, hope you are having an amazing day today.
 Today, I'm gonna show you how to make a special dish, kadai chicken.
 It is one of my favorites food recipes.
 This time, I am going to make it a little bit unique.
 This will be really delicious.

 Chicken karahi (known as gosht karahi when prepared with goat or lamb meat instead of chicken), or kadai chicken, is a dish from the Indian subcontinent noted for its spicy taste; it is notable in North Indian and Pakistani cuisine.
-Kadai chicken is almost there on most Indian restaurant menus &amp; is made differently in each place.
+Kadai chicken is almost there on most Indian restaurant menus & is made differently in each place.
 See recipes for Instant Kadai chicken recipe, Kadhai chicken too.
 Kadai Chicken is a delicious Indian chicken curry where chicken is cooked with freshly ground Chicken - I make Chicken very often at home, as it is high in protein.

 Kadai chicken is one of the most favored of recent trending meals in the world.
 It's appreciated by millions daily.
 It is simple, it's fast, it tastes yummy.
 They're nice and they look wonderful.
 Kadai chicken is something which I've loved my whole life.